pixl8/preside-ext-data-api/README.md

 * `dataApiAlias`: An alternative name to use for the property in the API. i.e. instead of `contact_status` you may wish to just use `status` through the API.
 * `dataApiRenderer`: A non-default renderer to use when returning data through the API.
 See custom renderers, below.
+* `dataApiDerivative`: For image assets, specify the derivative to be used when rendering URLs.
 * `dataApiType`: For the documentation.
 The data type of the property, e.g. 'string'.
 * `dataApiFormat`: For the documentation.
 The format for the property, e.g. 'Email address'.
 * `dataApiEnabled`: Whether or not this property should be included in the API